 - Preheat the oven to 350˚F. Grease a 9×13-inch casserole dish with butter.

-- In a medium bowl, gently crush the cornflakes.
-Toss with the butter and set aside.
+- In a medium bowl, make the topping by gently crushing the cornflakes.
+Toss with 4 tablespoons of melted butter and set aside.

-- In a small skillet, melt the butter over medium heat.
+- In a small skillet, melt 4 tablespoons of butter over medium heat.
 Add the onion and cook until tender, about 5 minutes.

 - In a large bowl, combine the butter and onions, sour cream, condensed soup, and 2 cups of cheese.
-Season to taste with salt & black pepper to taste.
+Season to taste with salt & black pepper.

 - Gently stir in the hash brown potatoes.
-Transfer the mixture to the prepared baking dish and sprinkle with the topping.
+Transfer the mixture to the prepared baking dish.

 - Top with the remaining ½ cup of cheese and sprinkle the topping over top.